AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55352-creating-credit-memos-with-reward-points.md

 <u>Steps to reproduce</u>:

-1. Open the Commerce Admin.
+1. Log in to the Adobe Commerce Admin.
 2. Go to **[!UICONTROL Stores]** > **[!UICONTROL Other Setting]** > **[!UICONTROL Reward Exchange Rates]** > **[!UICONTROL Add New Rate]**.
 3. Add two rates:
     * *[!UICONTROL First]*: